KARMA YOGA RETREAT LAOSLearn the art of letting go

 Plus you will have the opportunity to volunteer your time on the project during the retreat.

-Your yoga teachers and hosts for the week have a passion for the location and practices included and have developed a retreat schedule to combine their love for and experience in yoga asana, philosophy, Buddhist meditation, dance and self reflection.
+Your yoga teachers and hosts for the week have a passion for the location and practices included and have developed a retreat schedule to combine their love for and experience in yoga asana, philosophy, Buddhist meditation, social justice, dance and self reflection.

 Emily brings her 20 years of yoga practice and depth of teaching knowledge and experience, her background in international development and her commitment to sharing the teachings of yoga and the Buddha dharma for the benefit of all beings.